quicwg/multipath/draft-ietf-quic-multipath.md

   of an invalid Maximum Paths value MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.

-Receipt of PATH_AVAILABLE, PATH_STANDBY, PATH_ABANDON or MP_ACK frames
-that uses a Path ID that is larger than the announced Maximum Paths value MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.

 Loss or reordering can cause an endpoint to receive a MAX_PATHS frame with a smaller Maximum Paths value than was previously received.
 MAX_PATHS frames that do not increase the path limit MUST be ignored.

-Endpoints MUST NOT issue new connection IDs which have path identifiers larger than the Maximum Paths value announced by the peer in the MAX_PATHS frame.
-If no MAX_PATHS frame was received yet, the Maximum Paths value corresponds to the value of initial_max_paths transport parameter.

-When there are no connection IDs available for unused path identifiers, endpoints can send a MAX_PATHS frame to inform the peer that new path identifiers are available.

 # Error Codes {#error-codes}